-Installing a Nest thermostat is one of the most convenient ways to improve the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code on the display.
-The exact error code offers useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you can expect, it won’t work correctly or at all if you see an error code appear.
+The exact error code supplies useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.

-Let’s consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could solve it and the projected cost to do so.
-Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific parts necessary to finish repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might fix it and the projected cost to do so.
+Remember that while the costs will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific hardware required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively inspect each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
-Once they find the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively inspect each wire, ensuring they are fully placed into the connector with the proper amount of exposed copper.
+After they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Presuming the breakers are on, you can examine a couple of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can search a couple of other places before calling a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re facing.
-You can separate the thermostat from its base and supply power by using a USB cable.
-Assuming it reveals error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+If it reveals error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-Your technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off straightaway.
-You can then get a hold of a professional technician with the proper experience identifying and solving electrical problems.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
+You can then get in touch with a professional technician with the proper experience identifying and solving electrical malfunctions.

 e73 – Critical

-This will sometimes be as easy as the breaker being turned off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This may be as easy as the breaker being turned off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.